KesPatil/ALK_files_2021_PNAS/README.md

 F_metad: This folder has the input scripts required to perform Metadynamics <br />
 1.

-F_post_processing: This folder contain the python scripts used for post-processing trajectories data to calculate hydrogen bond occupancies, plot free energy landscapes, check convergence of metadynamics free energy zones and to extract structures from those  zones </br>
+F_post_processing: This folder contain the python scripts used for post-processing trajectories data to calculate hydrogen bond occupancies, plot free energy landscapes, and check convergence of metadynamics free energy zones  </br>
 1.

 ## Forcefield implemented